mthiede/rtext-vim-plugin/README.md

     > gem install rtext

+If you don't have the latest version, you might have problems.
+So in this case just update:

+    > gem update rtext

 ##Installation

 Make sure the ``syntax`` folder will be found by your VIM installation.
 Either copy it directly or use [pathogen](https://github.com/tpope/vim-pathogen) or [vundle](https://github.com/gmarik/vundle).